Rud-e Posht, Tonekabon

-Rud-e Posht (رودپشت, also Romanized as Rūd-e Posht; also known as Rūd-e Posht-e Bālā) is a village in Katra Rural District, Nashta District, Tonekabon County, Mazandaran Province, Iran.
-At the 2006 census, its population was 529, in 140 families.
+Rud-e Posht (رودپشت) (Note: Also romanized as Rūd-e Posht; also known as Rūd-e Posht-e Bālā) is a village in Katra Rural District (Note: Formerly Nashtarud Rural District) of Nashta District in Tonekabon County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 529 in 140 households.
+The following census in 2011 counted 541 people in 170 households.
+The 2016 census measured the population of the village as 575 people in 205 households.